 Or more importantly, consider the situations where there is a disagreement with the buying/selling party?
 How do you solve the situation – probably you have to remeasure the pile once again?
 This again takes time and doesn’t guarantee a positive outcome.

 Manual timber measurement requires purchasing of certain hardware tools.
 Calipers, whilst they can vary in price a decent good working one can cost around $1,670.
-Or you may use a measuring tape costing around $69.
+Or you may use a professional measurement tool costing around $69.
 So the costs of buying this equipment upfront could cost around from $69-$1670.